-Why is it used in dermal fillers?
+Why is hyaluronic acid used in dermal fillers?

 Roughly 50% of the Hyaluronic Acid in our body is found in the skin.
 Hyaluronic acid is a gel-like water-holding molecule that can carry 500-1000 times its weight in water and has been scientifically proven to improve skin hydration, stimulate collagen production, act as an antioxidant and maintain elasticity in the skin.
 HA pulls water through the gaps in our skin cells where it combines with protein to form protein gels.
 Many dermal fillers such as Restylane ® and Juvederm ® products are made from HA as the body accepts it readily and it has this ability to hold water and replace lost volume in the skin naturally.
 The skin noticeably improves where Hyaluronic acid fillers have been injected into it and under it.

 An analogy of the function of HA and collagen in the skin